National Apology to Victims and Survivors of

 Institutional Child Sexual Abuse

-The Prime Minister of Australia, the Hon Malcolm Turnbull MP, will deliver a National Apology to Victims and Survivors of Institutional Child Sexual Abuse on
+On Monday 22 October 2018, the Prime Minister of Australia, the Hon Scott Morrison MP, will deliver the National Apology to Victims and Survivors of Institutional Child Sexual Abuse at Parliament House in Canberra.

-The National Apology Information Line – 1800 604 604 – enables survivors and supporters of survivors to seek further information about the National Apology or to seek information about arrangements for the National Apology ceremony on 22 October 2018 once finalised.
+The National Apology Information Line – 1800 604 604 – enables survivors and their supporters to seek further information about all aspects of the Apology and the arrangements for its delivery.